armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-5.md

 title: NSA Codebreaker 2018, Task 5
 ---

-Task 5 asks us to determine what IPs on 10.130.0.0/16 have been compromised, based on the victim ids we found in task 4.
+Task 5 asks us to determine what IPs on 10.130.0.0/16 have been compromised, based on the victim ids found in task 4.

 The TOTP that each contract originally used to for authentication needs to be found, otherwise there are 2^16 IP addresses and  10^6 TOTPs to check, 65,536,000,000 combinations.
 Below is the general flow when a victim is compromised, further details can be found [here](https://armerj.github.io/CodeBreaker-2018-Contract/).

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/contract/contract_deployment.png)

-Fortunately, we can take advantage of the way the Registry contract communicates with the off chain oracle.
+Fortunately, the way the Registry contract communicates with the off chain oracle can be taken advantage of.
 When a Ransom contract registers the Registry contract will emit an AuthEvent, step 5, for the off chain oracle to validate the provided arguments.
 Events emitted by a contract can be searched, allowing us to recover the TOTPs.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_5/event_code.png)

 The Registry contract serves multiple Escrow contracts, so the blocks to check for events need to be limited.
-This can be done by looking at the last AuthCallbackEvent emitted by the Escrow Contract and only searching upto that block.
+This can be done by looking at the last AuthCallbackEvent emitted by the Escrow Contract and only searching up to that block.

 {% highlight python %}
 authCallback_filter = escrow.eventFilter('AuthCallbackEvent', {'fromBlock' : 0, 'toBlock' : 'latest'})